 This is my hobby as I retired from the workforce in 1995 as a professional engineer in mechanical.
 I was licensed as a novice around 1957 as KN4RVN.
 I am a real amateur radio operator, not a pro like some of you.
 LOL.
 I served four years in the US Navy from 1951-1955 with 3 years and 4 months aboard the USS Carter Hall LSD-3.

-This bottom photo is my 40 meter bent dipole beam on a quad frame.
+This next photo is my 40 meter bent dipole beam on a quad frame.
 The wire of the driven element is 66 ft long fed at the top horizonal with an insulator but horiz. is only 18 ft long.
 A 16 ft boom places another wire 62 ft long as a director on 40 meters.
 This is a full 1/2 wave length 2 element bent dipole beam.
 Also loads great on 15 meters and good on 17 meters.
 I run 850 watts usually .
 Signals sent are normally 59 plus in the states and even some DX.
 It is rotated with a Ham 2.
 I added my first ever tuner for the beam and it operates the entire 40 meter band with no reflected power now.
 This photo shows the center insulator, center feed coax, and a homebrew coax choke on a ferrous form attached to the spreader near the boom.

 The director is just wire attached to the spreaders in the same configuration.
 Works great

 �Bent dipole 2 element 40 Meter Homebrew Beam with Hazer on 50 ft tower.

 You must be logged in to file a report on this page

 Currently updating logbook display.